Overview

 Customers sometimes generate multiple discount codes by accident — clicking “Redeem” more than once or generating codes across multiple sessions.
 In standard mode, each click deducts points.
 With deduct on order placed, only the code that is actually used triggers a deduction.

-When this mode is enabled, the system also automatically consolidates unused discount codes.
-If a customer generates a new code, any previously generated but unused codes for the same reward are cleaned up.
-This prevents discount code clutter in both your Shopify admin and the customer's account.
+When this mode is enabled, the system can also consolidate earlier unused discount codes for the customer in channels using deferred deduction.
+This helps prevent discount code clutter in both your Shopify admin and the customer’s account.

 Refunds and cancellations